How to Deal With Unexpected Vet Bills

 If you have a low-interest credit card, you can put the expense on your card and pay it off monthly.
 Keep in mind that you’ll be paying interest as well and your monthly minimum payment will increase so you’ll need to account for that in your budget.

-If you’re able to negotiate a payment plan with your vet, get a loan, or put it on your credit card, you can pay off your balance quickly and return to your normal budgeting efforts by bringing in some extra money for a short time.
+Whether it's a payment plan or a one-time charge to your credit card, if your run-in with the vet has created debt, you can pay off your balance quickly and return to your normal budgeting efforts by bringing in some extra money for a short time.
 Get a part-time job, have a yard sale, start a part-time business, or look for income making opportunities online.
 It's not easy to take on additional work, especially when you already have a full time job, but the effort may be worth it if it helps you power through a major unexpected expense.

-If you're stuck with a bill and need one-on-one help figuring out how to balance out your debts and other expenses, consider speaking with a trained credit counselor.
-Counseling is free and available 24/7!
+If you're stuck with a bill and need one-on-one help figuring out how to balance out your debts and other expenses, MMI offers free, confidential financial counseling, available 24/7 online and on the phone.
+We can help you find the best way to handle debt and start making the most of your money.